jlian/johnlian.net/content/posts/tracking-expand-spot-bird-button/index.md

 If you don't want this configuration as default, Sony's [Camera Set.
 Memory](https://helpguide.sony.net/ilc/2320/v1/en/contents/0413_setting_memory.html) solves that by letting you register up to 3 sets of settings and recall them via the mode dial.

 Me?
 I actually use this "bird button" so often that I've made it my default AF method, and even use it in non-birding situations (e.g., tracking pets or faces).
-Give it a try, might become yours too.
+Give it a try — it might become yours too.